pixelJedi/VirtualFileSystem/README.md

 It's possible to mount and unmount VDisks by providing names of corresponding files:
 - [x] `MountOrCreate(string filename)`:		if not found, asks 1) if the new VDisk should be created, and 2) the size.
 The size can be truncated to accommodate an integer number of blocks calculated during the initial estimation;
 - [x] `Unmount(string filename)`: 		closes the disk.

+### Multithreading

+VFS operations may be used by multiple threads.
+The shared data should be protected against collisions.
+- The protected are VDisk variables: **freeBlocks**, **freeNodes** and **nextFreeBlock** as functions rely on these counters when allocating data.
+The protection is implemented as a simple mutex guard lock.
+- Another thing to concern is the **file access status**.
+The guard wraps code where it's checked and changed.
+- And also the Node tree (VDisk::root) becomes locked when a new file is added.
+- Access to file blocks is not intended to be protected with mutex, as it's already safe with access flags.

 ## VDisk
 Each VDisk is assosiated with a physical file in the underlying file system.